 Areas of Expertise

-Raheem Beyah, Ph.D., is interim Chair of the School of Electrical & Computer Engineering; Associate Chair for Strategic Initiatives and Innovation, and the Motorola Foundation Professor in the School of Electrical & Computer Engineering at the Georgia Institute of Technology.
+Raheem Beyah, Ph.D., is associate chair for Strategic Initiatives and Innovation, and the Motorola Foundation Professor in the School of Electrical & Computer Engineering at the Georgia Institute of Technology.
 His research is at the intersection of the networking and security fields.
 He leads the Georgia Tech Communications Assurance and Performance Group (CAP), which develops algorithms that enable a more secure network infrastructure with computer systems that are more accountable and less vulnerable to attacks.
 Through experimentation, simulation, and theoretical analysis, CAP provides solutions to current network security problems and to long-range challenges as current networks and threats evolve.

 Dr. Beyah has served as guest editor and associate editor of several journals in the areas of network security, wireless networks, and network traffic characterization and performance.
 He received the National Science Foundation CAREER award in 2009 and was selected for DARPA's Computer Science Study Panel in 2010.
 He is a member of NSBE, ASEE, and is a senior member of IEEE and ACM.